akkemgari/build/README.md

 ### Contribution guidelines ###

-* If you have a request for something to be added to the nx_core build or to the general image upload process, create a ticket in the NXCR project in JIRA, and assign to snydesc1
+* If you have a request for something to be added to the xx_core build or to the general image upload process, create a ticket in the XXCR project in JIRA, and assign to 1
-* If you are directly modifying or adding to the process, be aware that on nrusca-sld4002 (the current build server), this repo is checked out under root to snydesc1, so you'll need to either change that or bug snydesc1 to push/pull your changes
+* If you are directly modifying or adding to the process, be aware that on xxx-22 (the current build server), this repo is checked out under root to 1, so you'll need to either change that or bug 1 to push/pull your changes

 ### Who do I talk to? ###